adrilang/AL-framework/README.md

 # AL-framework

-The active learning (AL) framework will be made public soon.
+The active learning (AL) framework will be public soon.